 Now, you may start to hear things you want to hear twisting the truth to fit your own reality.
 Hearing what you want can cause some serious problems and some major arguments.

-If you are feeling strain and misinterpreting what other’s our saying, it is time to step back and regain the focus.
+If you are feeling the strain and misinterpreting what other’s are saying, it is time to step back and regain the focus.
 Take a few minutes to relax and get your natural thought process back to normal.

 If you are strained, you are not giving enough in the conversation and it will seem one-sided to the other person.
 Step back, relax, and then rejoin the conversation when you can actually give yourself fully and truthfully.